Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Integer-complete dense parametric algorithms

-The algorithm~$\RITPS$ differs from~$\TPS$ in three main aspects. \begin{enumerate} \item First, the termination condition is not anymore the equality of the states, but of the integer hull of the extrapolation of the states (\cref{algo:RITPS:IH}): this is needed to ensure termination.
+The algorithm~$\RITPS$ differs from~$\TPS$ in four main aspects. \begin{enumerate} \item The termination condition is not anymore the equality of the states, but of the \emph{integer hull} of the extrapolation of the states (\cref{algo:RITPSrecursive:checkpassed}): this is needed to ensure termination.

+\item $\RITPS$ does not return the intersection of the $\pval$-compatible states' sets of parameter valuations, but returns the intersection of their \emph{integer hulls} (\cref{algo:RITPSrecursive:interIH}): this is needed to ensure soundness (see a counter-example in \cref{counterexample:RITPS:IH}).

-\item Second, $\RITPS$ returns not anymore the intersection of the ``good'' states' parametric constraints, but of their integer hulls (\cref{algo:RITPS:interIH}): this is needed to ensure soundness.
+\item $\RITPS$ does not return the intersection of the negation of the $\pval$-incompatible states' sets of parameter valuations, but returns the intersection of the \emph{integer hulls} of their negation (\cref{algo:RITPSrecursive:piincompatible}): this is needed to ensure soundness.

-\item Third, $\pval$ must be an integer valuation: this is again needed to ensure soundness. \end{enumerate} We believe that requiring $\pval$ to be an integer is harmless in practice, since a rational can be turned into an integer by appropriately resizing the constants of the PTA.
-However, the result of $\RITPS$ still outputs in general a dense set of rationals (just as $\TPS$), and hence characterizes the system robustness with respect to the set of traces (see~\cite{APP13}).
+\item $\pval$ must be an \emph{integer valuation}: this is again needed to ensure soundness (see a counter-example in \cref{counterexample:RITPS:integer}). \end{enumerate} We believe that requiring $\pval$ to be an integer is harmless in practice, since a rational can be turned into an integer by appropriately resizing the constants of the PTA.
+However, the result of~$\RITPS$ still outputs in general a \emph{dense} set of rationals (just as~$\TPS$), and hence can synthesise parameter valuations infinitesimally close to~$\pval$ with the same set of traces---producing a (potentially partial) measure of the system robustness with respect to the set of traces (see~\cite{APP13}).